irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 ## Data preparation

 After downloading the data move them into the corresponding folders(all LATAM contries in the LATAM folder and extract the tedx_spain folder in the the spain folder).
-Move to the scripts directory
+Move to the scripts directory since we will run all the scripts from here.
 ```
 cd scripts
 ```